Equity through literacy.

 Introduction to the Tasmanian Literacy Alliance

-The Tasmanian 100% Literacy Alliance has today welcomed the Tasmanian Government’s ambitious new target that by Year 7 all students will meet an expected reading ability that is above the national minimum standard, by no later than 2030, as set out in the Alliance’s Roadmap to a Literate Tasmania.
+The Tasmanian 100% Literacy Alliance are yet to see action on the Tasmanian Government’s target (announced in 2021) that by Year 7 all students will meet an expected reading ability that is above the national minimum standard, by no later than 2030, as set out in the Alliance’s Roadmap to a Literate Tasmania.

 Interview with Saul: Almost 1 in 2 adults are functionally illiterate.
 This is the plan to rectify this.